-In the event that a student/the students' dependent contracts COVID-19 during the nursing school semester:
+In the event that a student contracts COVID-19 during the nursing school semester:

 - 1. The student must present the school with a valid positive COVID test result that includes the patient's name, administrating provider/clinic and the test administration date.
-Home test results are not accepted unless accompanied by a PAXLOVID prescription that includes the patient's name, prescribing provider/clinic, and the date.
+Home test results are not accepted.
 Information may be emailed to: talisha.cottingham@tri-c.edu - 2.
-Notify and work with Risk Management to facilitate contact tracing.
-Email risk.management@tri-c.edu for further guidance.
+Dr. Cottingham will provide student with guidance regarding return to the clinical site.
+In general:

-3. INDIVIDUALS WITH A CONFIRMED DIAGNOSIS OF COVID-19 MUST ISOLATE
+INDIVIDUALS WITH A CONFIRMED DIAGNOSIS OF COVID-19 MUST ISOLATE

 - Follow physician's orders and CDC-recommended steps.
-Do not return on-ground until you: - Are free from fever for at least 24 hours (without use of fever reducers); and - Other symptoms (e.g., cough, runny nose, shortness of breath) have subsided.
+Do not return to clinical until you: - Are free from fever for at least 24 hours (without use of fever reducers); and - Other symptoms (e.g., cough, runny nose, shortness of breath) have subsided.
 Note: Loss of taste and/or smell may persist for weeks or months after recovery and need not delay the end of isolation. - Regardless of vaccination status: - Stay home for 5 days.
 Day 0 is the first day of symptoms. - You may leave your house after 5 days if you have no symptoms. - Continue to wear a mask around others for 5 additional days. - Isolate if you continue to show symptoms.

-4. INDIVIDUALS WHO WERE EXPOSED TO SOMEONE WITH COVID-19:
+3. INDIVIDUALS WHO WERE EXPOSED TO SOMEONE WITH COVID-19:

-- Quarantine is no longer required if you are exposed to, or suspect exposure to, an infected person.
-If exposure is confirmed or suspected: - 1.
-Wear a mask for 10 days when indoors in public spaces.
-Exposure date is Day 0; mask-free date is Day 11. - 2.
-Test five days after exposure (sooner if symptomatic). - 5.
-If the student is able to continue with the current schedule/track of the nursing program, they may be offered a Sim Chart or another faculty approved clinical and lab alternative to doing their clinicals on-line, as well as, the continuation of the online lecture component. - 6.
-If the student is hospitalized, or too ill to continue with the current nursing school schedule, the student may need to withdraw.
-This withdraw will fall under the COVID- 19/pandemic policy, the student will not be "penalized" for this academic withdraw. - 7.
-A student may not return to any in-person format clinical, lecture or lab until 5 days has passed or after the CDC suggested quarantine has taken place. - 8.
-Once a student is asymptomatic and cleared by risk management, the student may return to the
+• Quarantine is no longer required if you are exposed to, or suspect exposure to, an infected person.
+If exposure is confirmed or suspected: Wear a mask for 10 days when indoors in public spaces.
+Exposure date is Day 0; mask- free date is Day 11.

-- nursing program.
+- 4. If the student is able to continue with the current schedule/track of the nursing program, they may be offered a faculty approved clinical and/or lab alternative to complete while isolated, as well as, the continuation of the online lecture component, if applicable. - 5.
+If the student is hospitalized, or too ill to continue with the current nursing school schedule, the student may need to withdraw. - 6.
+A student may not return to any in-person format clinical, lecture or lab until 5 days has passed or after the CDC suggested isolation has taken place. - 7.
+Once a student is asymptomatic the student may return to the nursing program.
 If this occurs before the end of the semester and the student has met all the course's objectives, the student may complete missing work at that time.
-All missed work must be completed within 7 calendar days unless otherwise agreed upon, in writing, with the instructor of record. - 9.
-If a student is not able to return, in the set 5 days or as CDC guidelines suggest, to complete course work and meet objectives, it may be necessary for the student to withdraw academically and return to the program in a future semester. - Please note that these policies may be fluid, as we may need to take each student and situation on n case-by-case basis, as each occurrence may be unique.
-Current college policies regarding COVID-19 can be found here: Coronavirus: Tri-C Cleveland Ohio (tri-c.edu) - Students should be tested if they are symptomatic - Students must comply with all Ohio Board of Nursing standards for clinical hour requirements and satisfactory completion of clinical objectives. - This emergency COVID-19 policy does not replace the current lab/clinical attendance point system.
+All missed work must be completed within 7 calendar days of return unless otherwise agreed upon, in writing, with the instructor of record. - 8.
+If a student is not able to return, in the set 5 days or as CDC guidelines suggest, to complete course work and meet objectives, it may be necessary for the student to withdraw academically and return to the program in a future semester. - Please note that these policies may be fluid, as we may need to take each student and situation on a case-by-case basis, as each occurrence may be unique.
+Current college policies regarding COVID-19 can be found here: Coronavirus: Tri-C Cleveland Ohio (tri-c.edu) - CDC guidance can be found here: Isolation and Precautions for People with COVID-19 | CDC - Students should be tested if they are symptomatic - Students must comply with all Ohio Board of Nursing standards for clinical/lab/lecture hour requirements and satisfactory completion of clinical/lab/lecture objectives regardless of COVID diagnosis. - This emergency COVID-19 policy does not replace the current lab/clinical attendance point system.